gsjurseth/apigee-k8s-tooling/README.md

 kubectl apply -f route.yaml
 ```

+## Applying some apigee bits
+For the `apigee-adapter` to work we need to work we'll need to update `apigee-adapter-service`
+in the apigee-adapter directory with the org and environment that's relevant for your use case.
+It will the be same org/env combination you used when setting up the envoy-adapter remove service.

+Get that updated and then you can `kubectl apply` that whole directory.

 ## Running a demo
 Now copy the gateway ip that you got when your gateway config completed: